Eat the Document: Background and post-production

 "Instead of trying to re-create the 'real' event with a vérité documentary approach, the editors looked for what each shot itself wanted to be.
 Conversations unheld, events untranspired.
 Some real music, some not.
 Murder, villainy, slavery and lust.
 We hope a real movie.
 Perhaps even a comedy."

 Bootleg releases

 Eat the Document was never given a theatrical release or made commercially available on VHS or DVD, but unauthorized bootleg copies circulate among Dylan collectors.
+The bootleg DVD cover photo was taken on the train line between Dublin and Belfast, near Balbriggan.

 John Lennon scene

 Some bootleg versions of Eat the Document include a longer scene featuring Dylan in a limousine with John Lennon in the early hours of 27 May 1966.
 As Dylan shows signs of fatigue, and may be impaired by alcohol or drugs, Lennon urges him to get a grip on himself: "Do you suffer from sore eyes, groovy forehead, or curly hair?
 Take Zimdon!...Come, come, boy, it's only a film.
 Pull yourself together."

 Lennon would later recall in an interview with Rolling Stone that he and Dylan were "both in shades, and both on fucking junk, and all these freaks around us...
 I was nervous as shit.
 I was on his territory, that's why I was so nervous."